At the Capitol, National Guard troops reflect on their historic role

 In the days leading up to the inauguration, Cocker’s unit was assigned to assist police in securing bridges leading into the District.
 He sat in his Humvee near the Memorial Bridge, an M4 at his side, and was struck anew by his mission.

 “It was pretty crazy,” Cocker said.
-“I was telling my boys because, you know we all went to Afghanistan, and I was telling them, ‘Whoa, this is like the real thing, man.’
+“I was telling my boys because, you know we all went to Afghanistan, and I was telling them, ‘Whoa, this is like the real thing, man.
 Like, we’re not fighting other people, it’s our own people.
-It kind of opened my eyes, like, holy smokes.”
+It kind of opened my eyes, like, holy smokes.’ ”

 Clement Okine had a much shorter trip when he was deployed to the Capitol on Jan.
-10. Okine, 34, is a lieutenant with the New York Air National Guard but lives with his family in Gaithersburg.
-Okine and his wife both work at Walter Reed National Military Medical Center, and he is also studying for a doctoral degree at Morgan State University.
+10. Okine, 34, is a first lieutenant with the New York Air National Guard but lives with his family in Gaithersburg.
+He and his wife both work at Walter Reed National Military Medical Center, and he is also studying for a doctoral degree at Morgan State University.
 With three young children and one on the way, it was a busy time for Okine to be deployed, but, he said, that’s what he signed up for.

 “You’re always ready, always there.
-Ready for that call,” Okine said.
+Ready for that call,” he said.
 “You don’t know where it’s going to lead.”

 For Okine, who emigrated with his family from Ghana to Colorado when he was a child, it was another opportunity to honor the oath to the Constitution he has sworn many times.